plgingembre/terraform/terraform-part-1.md

 With Terraform, you have the ability to define variables and make your configuration more dynamic and flexible.
 Once defined, those variables can be used in the configuration.

-Variables are created and stored in a separate file, not in the `main.tf` config file.
+Variables are created and stored in a separate file from the `main.tf` config file.

-An example with a file called `varibales.tf`, but any `.tf` filename will work, see below:
+An example with a file named `varibales.tf`, but any `.tf` filename will work, see below:

 ```
 variable "instance_name" {